Kim Kardashian Is Actually Back: Family Post On Instagram But Drops ‘West’ From Twitter Handle

 The family video was set to Jeremih’s “Paradise.”

-The Kardashian-West family’s takeaway message was basically that this family has love and loves each other, despite the many controversies and divorce rumors that may be circling around.
+The Kardashian-West family’s takeaway message was basically that this family has love and loves each other, despite the many controversies and divorce rumors that may be circling.

 Kim Kardashian has been sporting a simpler, more understated look ever since she was accused of being too showy and bragging about her lavish jewels and clothing.